-A series of scheduling issues and mistrials has pushed the members days in court back, as Molloy is now set to appear on April 19 of this year, the day before 4/20.
+A series of scheduling issues and mistrials have pushed the members days in court back, as Molloy is now set to appear on April 19 of this year, the day before 4/20.

 “I’m sure they picked that date just to annoy me,” Molloy said.

 It hasn’t been just legal challenges that the church has endured.
-The churches neighbors have not all been welcoming to it.
+The church’s neighbors have not all been welcoming to it.